 8. Think About Safety

-If you are introducing your new dog to a resident dog, you should have them both on leashes and held by two different people.
-That way you will be able to maintain the control of the interaction.
+If you are introducing your new dog to a resident dog, have them both on leashes and held by two different people.
+That way you can maintain the control of the interaction.
 It is also advisable to choose a location that is neutral, such as parks or backyard, in order to avoid any sense of dominance often implied by the location.

 If you already have more than one pet in the home, introduce every resident pet to the new dog individually and all as a separate cases of introduction.
 Keep following these tips for each new introduction.

-You need to be aware that introducing a new dog to your resident pets takes time.
-It is a process that requires a lot of patience, and there’s really no specific number of days that will work for all pets.
-This process can sometimes take only a few days, but it is not unusual for the adjustment period to last for a few weeks.
+Sometimes, it can take only a few days, but it is not unusual for the adjustment period to last for a few weeks.
 In some extreme situations, it can even take a few months.